Hill Climb Racing: Sales

 In its first fiscal year, Fingersoft reported that it gained a total of €15.5 million in revenue via advertisements and in-app purchases.
 The company's net sales continued to rise until 2018, when Fingersoft reported net sales of €21 million, down from 2017's €29.6 million.
 This was attributed to the company's focus on building its team and not releasing any title in 2018, and its older games continued to be profitable.
 A few journalists have described the game's performance as having transformed Fingersoft into a "rags-to-riches" app studio.

 In October 2013, Fingersoft announced that Hill Climb Racing had been downloaded 100 million times.
 In 2014, Hill Climb Racing had over 40 million active players playing it on a monthly basis.
-Near the end of April 2018, the company's CEO, Närhi, confirmed the franchise surpassed one billion downloads, becoming the second Finnish mobile game franchise—after Rovio's Angry Birds—to reach the mark and have touched 2 billion downloads combined (Hill Climb Racing or HCR and Hill Climb Racing 2 or HCR2.
+Near the end of April 2018, the company's CEO, Närhi, confirmed that the franchise had surpassed one billion downloads, becoming the second Finnish mobile game franchise—after Rovio's Angry Birds—to reach the mark and have touched 2 billion downloads combined.